dyvenia/site-thescalableway/src/posts/2024/dlt-and-prefect-a-great-combo-for-streamlined-data-ingestion-pipelines.md

 # Footnotes

-[1]
-While more and more UI-based tools add copilot capabilities, they face several fundamental limitations:
+*While more and more UI-based tools add copilot capabilities, they face several fundamental limitations:

 - Copilots, while text-based, are limited by the UI tools they are built upon.